IrisDigitalPathology/Iris-Codec/README.md

     }

     // You can quickly check if the header starts with Iris
     // file extension signatures.
-If not, that's fine too.
+    // If you do not perform this check, that's fine too.
     // Iris will catch it during validation. if (!is_iris_codec_file(file_path.string())) {
         printf(file_path.string() + " is not a valid Iris slide file\n");